John Collins-Muhammad

-John Collins-Muhammad, Jr. (born 1991), is an American activist and politician from the state of Missouri.
-He served on the Board of Alderman of the City of St. Louis representing the 21st Ward where he represented portions of North City.
-Collins-Muhammad was elected to his first term in April 2017 at the age of 25, which makes him the youngest person ever to be elected and the first Muslim ever elected to the St. Louis Board of Alderman.
-He was re-elected in April 2021 garnishing nearly 60% of the vote in his ward.
-He resigned in May 2022 after pleading guilty to federal corruption and bribery charges.
-Although he is a member of the Democratic Party, he was a frequent critic of the party.
+John Collins-Muhammad Jr. (born 1991), known by his initials, JCM, is a former American politician and Muslim minister from the state of Missouri.
+He served on the Board of Aldermen of the City of St. Louis representing the 21st Ward.
+Collins-Muhammad was elected to his first term in April 2017 at the age of 25, making him the youngest person ever to be elected alderman in St. Louis, and the first Muslim ever elected to that position.
+He was re-elected to a second term in April 2021, but resigned in May 2022 amid an indictment for federal corruption and bribery charges.
+He led protests during the 2014 Ferguson Uprising and is a prominent figure in the Nation of Islam.
+Although he was a member of the Democratic Party, he was a frequent critic of the party.

 Early life

 Collins-Muhammad was raised in North City, St. Louis, Missouri in the Greater Ville Neighborhood.
-An alum of St. Mary's High School, He went on to complete his studies in political science and history at the only two HBCU’s in Missouri; Lincoln University in Jefferson City and Harris-Stowe State University in Saint Louis.
-Collins-Muhammad's younger sister, Kimberly-Ann Collins is a state representative.
-His mother, Dr. LaTonia Smith, is President at Harris-Stowe State University in St. Louis.
+An alumnus of St. Mary's High School, he completed his studies in political science and history at two HBCU’s in Missouri; Lincoln University in Jefferson City and Harris-Stowe State University in Saint Louis.
+Collins-Muhammad has a twin sister, Jazmine who is a public educator, and a younger sister, Kimberly-Ann Collins, who is a Missouri state representative.
+His mother, Dr. LaTonia Collins-Smith, is President at Harris-Stowe State University in St. Louis.

-While in college, Collins-Muhammad served as a Legislative Intern to former Missouri state representatives Rodney Hubbard, Talibden El-Amin, and State Senator Jamilah Nasheed.
-He worked in the St. Louis City License Collector's office under Michael McMillan.
+While in college, Collins-Muhammad worked as a legislative Intern in the Missouri Capitol building.

-Collins-Muhammad is a practicing Muslim and is a member of the Nation of Islam under Louis Farrakhan.
-He is known to be an assistant minister at the Nation of Islam's temple in St. Louis.
-The Southern Poverty Law Center describes the Nation of Islam as a Black nationalist group with its theology of innate black superiority and antisemitic.
-The Nation of Islam has over 200 mosques and groups throughout the World and is anchored in Chicago, Illinois.
-Collins-Muhammad also has strong ties to the St. Louis branch of the Moorish Science Temple, a controversial Islamic sect that was notably headed by Jerry Lewis-Bey.
-The Moorish Science Temple has branches in every major U.S. city with its headquarters in Chicago, Illinois.
+Collins-Muhammad is a Muslim and is a member of the Nation of Islam under Louis Farrakhan.
+He is an assistant minister at the Nation of Islam temple in St. Louis.
+The Southern Poverty Law Center describes the Nation of Islam as a Black nationalist group with a theology of innate black superiority and antisemitism.
+Collins-Muhammad also has strong ties to the St. Louis branch of the Moorish Science Temple, a controversial Islamic sect.

-Collins-Muhammad is also an active member of the 100 Black Men of America, Inc., and the NAACP.

 Political career

 Collins-Muhammad was elected to his first term as Alderman for the city's 21st Ward in April 2017 following Alderman Antonio D. French's vacation of the seat to run for Mayor.
 At age 25, he is the youngest person ever to be elected Alderman in the city's history and the first Muslim.

-In the Board of Aldermen, Collins-Muhammad currently serves or has served on the following committees;
+In the Board of Aldermen, Collins-Muhammad served on the following committees; and served as Chair for the Education & Youth Matters Committee.